Welcome, skip to the content.

 Abbas Jamie's latest column for Transport World Africa focuses on how cross-border infrastructure development in Africa has been identified as a key driver for economic development on the continent.

-Markets: TransportExpertise: Rail, Ports and terminals, Airports
+Markets: TransportExpertise: Rail and rail systems, Ports and terminals, Airports

 Aurecon’s Programme, Portfolio and Project Delivery Leader John Mason says that programme and portfolio management offer benefits to the planning, delivery and maintenance of water infrastructure.

 Colin Dominish writes about the shift from the age of Information, to the Connected Age, where infrastructure will converse with itself and humans in ways that transform the built environment.

 Markets: Data & telecommunications, Energy, WaterExpertise: Power transmission and distribution, Urbanisation, Telecommunications infrastructure, Data and ICT facilities